openschc/openschc/README.md

 - All-0 fragment

-The all bits of FCN is set to 0.
+The all bits of FCN is set to All-0.

      Format: [ Rule ID | DTag |W|FCN|P1][ Payload |P2]

 - Request of Ack for All-0, All-0 empty.

-The all bits of FCN is set to 0.
+The all bits of FCN is set to All-0.

      Format: [ Rule ID | DTag |W|FCN|P1]

 - All-1 fragment, the last fragment

-The all bits of FCN is set to 1.
+The all bits of FCN is set to All-1.

      Format: [ Rule ID | DTag |W|FCN|  MIC   |P1][ Payload |P2]

 - Requst of Ack for All-1, called All-1 empty

-The all bits of FCN is set to 1.
+The all bits of FCN is set to All-1.

      Format: [ Rule ID | DTag |W|FCN|  MIC   |P1]

+XXX Why is the mis required ?

 - All-1 Abort message to abort the transmission.